mholt/caddy-l4/README.md

 Because this is a caddy app, it can be used alongside other Caddy apps such as the [HTTP server](https://caddyserver.com/docs/modules/http) or [TLS certificate manager](https://caddyserver.com/docs/modules/tls).

-Note that only JSON config is available at this time.
+Note that both Caddyfile and JSON configs are available at this time.
 More documentation will come soon.
 For now, please read the code, especially type definitions and their comments.
-It's actually a pretty simple code base, and the JSON config isn't that bad once you get used to it!
+It's actually a pretty simple code base.
 See below for tips and examples writing config.

 > [!NOTE]
 > This is not an official repository of the [Caddy Web Server](https://github.com/caddyserver) organization.